jobyh/tutorials/php/lesson1/tutorial.md

 (string)false
 ```

 The above casts a Boolean to a String.
+Use PsySH to experiment casting values to different types.

 Don't worry about trying to learn the steps PHP uses to convert (coerce) types any time soon.
 Just be aware it does this
 if you see unexpected values when debugging your programs 😊